 City code and development review practices shape the City's active transportation network based on what transportation infrastructure is required to be built with development.
-Designing, implementing, and enforcing citywide practices and code that support active mode use and networks can assist in incrementally improving active modes as the City continues to develop.
+Designing, implementing, and enforcing citywide practices and code that support active mode use and networks can assist in incrementally improving active modes as the city continues to develop.

-Zoning laws should be reviewed to require or favor mixed-use developments that place destinations within walking, bicycling, and rolling distance of homes.
-Additionally, when reviewing design applications, staff should evaluate development to ensure that its design creates walkable frontages and amenities for people of all ages and abilities walking, bicycling, and rolling.
+Zoning laws should be reviewed to require or favor mixeduse developments that place destinations within walking, bicycling, and rolling distance of homes.
+Additionally, when reviewing design applications, staff should evaluate development to ensure that its design creates walkable frontages (such as those found Downtown, and identified in the Downtown Plan) and amenities for people of all ages and abilities walking, bicycling, and rolling.
 Developers proposing plans that exceed Fort Collins standards for integrating and supporting active modes in new development could receive incentives such as reduced parking requirements, density bonuses, or changes to the level of review required.